maplibre/maplibre-native-qt/Build_Notes_Vulkan.md

 Since we're using Qt Location (`-DMLN_QT_WITH_LOCATION=ON`), the MapLibre QML plugin is built as part of the location module.

 The plugin files are located at:
-- `qmaplibre-build-vulkan/src/location/plugins/MapLibre/qmldir`
+- Build location: `qmaplibre-build-vulkan/src/location/plugins/MapLibre/`
-- `qmaplibre-build-vulkan/src/location/plugins/MapLibre/libdeclarative_locationplugin_maplibre.so`
+- Installed location: `qmaplibre-install-vulkan/qml/MapLibre/`

-No additional manual installation is needed as the plugin will be found through the QML import path.
+After installation, the plugin files will be at:
+- `qmaplibre-install-vulkan/qml/MapLibre/qmldir`
+- `qmaplibre-install-vulkan/qml/MapLibre/libdeclarative_locationplugin_maplibre.so`

 ## Qt Quick Example with Vulkan